savaslabs/savaslabs.github.io/_posts/2016-10-07-optimizing-jekyll-with-gulp.md

 <img src="/assets/img/blog/liz-lemon-self-five.gif" class="blog-image" style="max-width: 300px;" alt="Tina Fey as Liz Lemon giving herself an awesome high five.">

+In addition to improving performance on our existing site, we now have a framework in place to ensure good performance in the future — using gulp to build the site for production will automatically optimize our CSS, JS, and image assets.
+Plus, our local development workflow is more streamlined both because we took the time to think through our asset pipeline and because we can capitalize on tools like Browsersync to enhance the development experience.

 ## Next Steps

 There are a couple things I'd like to improve with this process:

-- Once an image is optimized via imagemin it shouldn't be processed every time `build:images` runs to save time both when building the site for testing and deployment and for spinning up the site locally.
+- Once an image is optimized via imagemin it shouldn't be processed each time `build:images` runs.
+By doing this, we'll save time both when building the site for testing and deployment and for spinning up the site locally.
 - Similarly, once an image is processed by Jekyll Picture Tag it doesn't need to be re-processed on every run of `jekyll build`.